vonvoo/docs/docs/source/2 factor authentication.rst

    If you currently use an *Authenticator App*, all entries will be migrated to *Ente Auth*.

-   If you use the *Authenticator App* Authy that is no longer recommended by Vonvoo, please visit the :ref:`Ente Auth Migrate section :ref:`2FA Migrate <2fa-Migrate>`.
+   If you use the *Authenticator App* Authy that is no longer recommended by Vonvoo, please visit the Migrate section down below.
+Read the blog post for details.

 .. _2fa-install: